pslisko/performa365docs/docs/howto/view_system_logs.rst

 View System Logs
 ================

-Application roles needed to view system logs: :ref:`Tenant Administrator <tenant_administrator>`
+Application roles needed to view system logs: :ref:`Tenant Admin <tenant_administrator>`

 #.
 In the **System settings** section on the **Manage** page click **Logs** tile.
 #.
 System log records are displayed in table view.